AlphaHydrae/monitoring-proxy/README.md

 > ```bash
 > /usr/bin/autossh -M 0 -o "ServerAliveInterval 30" -o "ServerAliveCountMax 3" -R 20001:localhost:9100 -N monitoring-proxy.example.com
 > ```

+#### Host keys

+New host keys will be generated on startup, but this is not suitable for production since they will change every time the container restarts.
+You should generate and use your own key(s), for example at `/etc/ssh/ssh_host_ed25519_key` and the corresponding `.pub` paths.
+No new keys will be generated if at least one is present.

+Public host keys will be logged on startup (either the generated ones or the ones provided by you).

 ### Reverse Proxy